-More than 6,956 credit unions in the United States, comprised of nearly 100 million members
+Nearly 5,100 credit unions in the United States, comprise nearly 125 million members

-Credit unions in the United States have approximately $1.03 trillion in combined assets
+Credit unions in the United States have approximately $1.85 trillion in combined assets.

-More than 6,931 banks and savings & loans in the United States with more than 270 million customers
+More than 5,000 banks and savings and loans in the United States

-Combined, banks and savings & loans have more than $14.23 trillion in assets
+Combined, banks and savings and loans have more than $21.8 trillion in assets.

 Member: an individual who maintains his share in the credit union.
 Each member has voting privileges and all members are equal.